thehappycheese/thehappycheese/README.md

 - 👋 Hi, I’m Nick (aka thehappycheese on github, EngineerNick on youtube)
-- 👀 I’m interested in CAD tools and GIS tools, at the moment.
+- 👀 Interested in Computer Algebra algorithims at the moment.
-- 🌱 I’m currently learning OpenLayers custom vector layer rendering :)
+- 🌱 I’m currently learning React and Redux for UI development.
 - 📫 How to reach me ... drop a comment on one of my youtube videos, EngineerNick https://www.youtube.com/c/EngineerNick
 - Visit my website EngineerNick.com to see some old web experiments.